SABS-R3-Epidemiology/epiabm/pyEpiabm/docs/source/utility.rst

 .. currentmodule:: pyEpiabm.utility

-Utilites provides various methods that don't act on a population directly.
+Utility provides various methods that don't act on a population directly.

 Overview: